EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Baghdad documents the Iranian toll as the breaking point in the Islamabad negotiations
+Baghdad documents Iranian toll as breaking point in Islamabad negotiations

 Dominant angle identified — does not reflect unanimity of this country’s media

-Baghdad covers the Hormuz crisis with the eyes of an immediate neighbor whose oil economy depends on regional stability.
-Iraqi News documents two facets: the toll Iran imposed on ships crossing the strait, which 'sharply divides nations,' and the persistence of maritime paralysis despite the ceasefire.
-Only 10 vessels have crossed since the truce.
-The Iraqi angle is revealing: the toll is presented as a major friction point at the Pakistan talks, something few other outlets cover.
+Baghdad covers the Hormuz crisis through the lens of an immediate neighbour whose oil-dependent economy relies on regional stability.
+Iraqi News documents two facets of the problem: the toll imposed by Iran on ships transiting the strait, which "deeply divides nations", and persistent maritime paralysis despite the ceasefire.
+Only 10 vessels have transited the passage since the truce, according to maritime tracking data.
+The Iraqi angle is revealing: the toll question is presented as a major friction point in Pakistan talks—something few other outlets in the coverage pool document.
+For Iraq, a landlocked country whose oil exports partly depend on Gulf passage, each day of blockade represents budgetary haemorrhage.
+The coverage reflects Baghdad's impossible position: US ally, Iranian neighbour, economically dependent on both for survival.

-Fragile balancing act between American allies and Iranian neighborhood
+Precarious balancing position between American allies and Iranian neighbourhood

-Emphasis on the toll reflecting Iraqi budget anxiety
+Emphasis on the toll reflecting Iraqi budgetary concerns

 Discover how another country covers this same story.